 In case you find this too theoretical, how about that eighth grade school exam from Kentucky that was featured on NBC news.
 The full exam, which is featured on the Bullitt County Historical Society website is daunting — but the Historical Society offers to sell you their answers for a $10.00 donation!
 Did our kids study harder 100 years ago?
 Mebbe.
 Or — were they inherently smarter?
 What a dispiriting idea!
-Class notes from Prof. Renwick Griswold at the University of Hartford forecasts declining IQ worldwide for the rest of this century.
+When this blog was published in 2013, class notes from Prof. Renwick Griswold at the University of Hartford forecasted declining IQ worldwide for the rest of this century.

 Science Speculation: I’m a physicist, not a psychometrist, but I was acquainted with someone much more expert than I in IQ tests.
 That was Allan Edmund Edwards, a research psychologist at UCLA who passed away in 1998.